capsulephp/di/README.md

 Capsule does not offer:

-- **Annotations.** Annotations tend to couple a service to a particular container implementation; that kind of coupling is wise to be avoid on principle.
+- **Annotations.** Annotations tend to couple a service to a particular container implementation; I think that kind of coupling is wise to be avoid on principle.

-- **Caching and compiling.** These are nominally performance enhancers, but in my experience they are rarely necessary, and in those rare cases the available speed increases are miniscule compared to other opportunities for optimization(e.g. database queries).
+- **Caching and compiling.** These are nominally performance enhancers, but in my experience they are rarely necessary, and in those rare cases the available speed increases are miniscule compared to other opportunities for optimization (e.g. database queries).

-- **Configuration by files (per se).**  Capsule configuration is defined exclusively via object-oriented PHP code, not via Neon/YAML/XML files or PHP arrays.
+- **File-bases configuration.**  Capsule configuration is defined exclusively via object-oriented PHP code, not via Neon/YAML/XML files or PHP arrays.
     (As a corollary, there is no special configuration notation to learn for Capsule, only class methods.)

 - **In-flight container modification.** This means you cannot set or reset new object or value definitions once a Capsule container is instantiated.